Amsh23/Amsh23/connecttocisofordummiesoneclick/README.md

     "Dubai": "Dubai.ipbama.com",
     # ... add more servers here
 }

-# Credentials
-self.username = "amir1382AT"
-self.password = "amir1382AT"
 ```

+**Credentials Setup:**
+- On first run, the application will ask you to enter your VPN username and password
+- These are securely saved and encrypted locally
+- You only need to enter them once

-To modify servers or credentials, edit these values in the `vpn_gui.py` file.
+To modify servers, edit the values in the `vpn_gui.py` file.

 ## How it works